voges/calq/README.md

 ### Contribution guidelines ###

-Please write code conforming to the used coding style
+* Please write code conforming to the used coding style
+* #include with full path to src/

 ### Who do I talk to? ###